noaa-pifsc/esd-arp-resources/surveys/vital_rates.md

 layout: survey_template_single
 title: "NCRMP: Vital Rates"
 permalink: /surveys/vital_rates
-main_image: /assets/images/vital_rates.png # default image
+main_image: /assets/images/sfm_model_fixed.png # default image
-main_image_caption: "Sample of how a coral colony is traced and tracked over time, and conclusions from that data.
-Credit: NOAA NMFS"
+main_image_caption: "Example of the 3D model produced from imagery collected in a spiral, which will be annotated.
+Credit: NOAA Fisheries"
 header:
   overlay_color: "#080808ff"
-  overlay_filter: linear-gradient(rgba(255, 0, 0, 0.5), rgba(0, 255, 255, 0.5))
+  overlay_image: /assets/images/sfm_spiral.png
+  caption: "Two divers use tools to image a fixed site.
+Credit: NOAA Fisheries"
 survey_type: Measuring Coral Colony Growth and Mortality
-survey_description: Vital Rates Annotations are the annotations of 3D coral reef models generated with Structure-from-Motion photogrammetric imagery since 2014.
-Annotations include the size and species of each coral colony within an established site.
-These 'fixed' sites are revisited and re-imaged over the years.
-This assists with tracking coral colony survivorship and growth over time and has allowed a better understanding of coral response to environmental conditions, such as how colony size relates to the probability of their survival after coral bleaching events.
-Refer to InPort metadata records or SOP for more details.
+survey_description: The Vital Rates dataset contains annotations  of 2D and 2.5D coral reef models generated using Structure-from-Motion photogrammetry, with  imagery dating back to 2014.
+Annotations include information such as size and species of targeted coral colonies within multiple permanent monitoring sites throughout the Pacific Basin.
+These 'fixed' sites are revisited and re-imaged over periods of 1-5 years.
+This dataset assists with tracking coral colony recruitment, survivorship and growth over time and provides a better understanding of how corals respond to environmental conditions, such as how colony size impacts the likelihood of survival after a coral bleaching event.
+Refer to the InPort metadata record or SOP for more details.
 # description: "Template sample description"
 sidebar:
   nav: "docs"